fortran-lang/fpm-metadata/CONTRIBUTING.md

 information.
 So please try to be as detailed as possible in your report, answer at least these questions:

-1. Which version of pyfpm are you using?
+1. Which version of fpm-metadata are you using?
 The current version is always a subject to change, so be more specific.
 2. What steps will reproduce the issue?
    We have to reproduce the issue, so we need all the input files.